 The use of 3D printing in the automotive industry is increasing, even though automakers have been using advanced manufacturing for decades.
 Ford has used 3D printing for testing axles, brake rotors, and cylinder heads.
 General Motors (GM) recently highlighted the use of 3D printing to prototype parts for the 2014 Chevy Malibu, both inside and out.
 At GM’s Rapid Prototyping lab, the front end was redesigned, printed, and tested for aerodynamics in the wind tunnel, cutting costs and saving time.
 Inside the car, designers are using 3D printing to test the visual look and accessibility of parts like internal trim and seat-back panels.
 Yet, it took an act of nature for GM to make waves in the 3D printing world.
 In early September, a rainstorm caused flooding in GM’s Rapid Prototyping facility in Detroit, Michigan, ruining equipment.
 As a result, GM purchased over $6 million worth of 3D Systems products, including the iPro 8000 Stereolithography printer.
 In the small 3D printing world, this is large, as it validates the value of the small form factor 3D printer.

-Other manufactures are showcasing the use of 3D printing.
+Other manufacturers are showcasing the use of 3D printing.
 A scaled-down version of Toyota’s FT-1 concept car, presented in April at the New York International Auto Show, now seems like old news.
 At first glance, the same appears true for Honda printing 3D versions of its concept cars.
-Yet Honda is going one step further by making the printing plans (the computer aided design [CAD] files) available for free download, in the hopes that fans will print their own designs, creating a new kind of conversation between designers and consumers.
+Yet, Honda is going one step further by making the printing plans (the computer-aided design [CAD] files) available for free download, in the hopes that fans will print their own designs, creating a new kind of conversation between designers and consumers.

 Tags: 3D Printing, Clean Transportation, Science & Technology, Smart Buildings Program